Domo42/asyncexeclib/README.md

 # Disclaimer

-This repo is a copy of a codeplex project I did some years ago on [CodePlex](https://archive.codeplex.com/?p=asyncexeclib).
+This repo is a copy of a project I did some years ago on [CodePlex](https://archive.codeplex.com/?p=asyncexeclib).
 I'm no longer maintaining the project, as I've switched to Java development in my professional career years ago and my C# skills became rusty as a result.
 Many of my learnings